 The closed landfills under the jurisdiction of the Program are listed in the Division of Remediation's Sites List Database.
 This is public record of all sites in the Division of Remediation, including Landfill Closure Sites.
 Additionally, a map showing landfill locations (with all Remediation Sites) is available on the GIS Webpage under "DEP Interactive Maps and Data; The Bureau of Remediation and Waste Management, Remediation Sites (Institutional Controls) Database ".
 This does not include operating landfills, which are overseen by the Solid Waste Landfills, Licensing and Compliance Program.

 Note: Old abandoned landfill sites that ceased operation prior to 1976 which did not pass through the Landfill Closure Program may not be listed.
 Please contact the program for information.

 38 MRS §1310-C to 1310-H-1

 Municipal Landfill Closure and Remediation Documents: Until February of 2021, the Administrative Record for Remediation Sites was in paper format.
-DEP intends to complete the transition to an all-electronic format by January 1, 2022.
+DEP is in the process of transitioning to an electronic Administrative Record for Remediation Sites.
 During the transition, schedule a review of paper files by contacting the file room.
-Files that have been converted to electronic format are only available in the searchable DocuWare Portal.
+Paper Remediation Site files that have been converted to electronic format are available in the Online Remediation Sites Documents Portal.